inclement/inclem.net/content/20200516-python_android_history.rst

 tried this for some time, but I understand it works fine.
-However, it seems the difficulty of supporting the full breadth of Python libraries has been a barrier (at least, that's been my impression from watching discussions about it, I believe it's still under active development and working well).
+However, it seems the difficulty of supporting the full breadth of Python libraries has been a barrier (at least, that's been my impression from watching discussions about it, I think it's still under active development and working well).

 Fortunately Android itself has improved, and in particular the